arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-8.md

 How can we fix them elevating to the monadic world?
 Wait a sec!
 Why should we even fix them?
 We never thought that this was a problem.
 We always said that pure, ordinary functions are the ideal ones to deal with, the building blocks of Functional Programming.
 And that's true: by no means the desire to elevate them to the monadic realm implies they are problematic.
-See this differently: how to write simple, pure functions, and then have a magic way to elevate them so they can work on monadic values, no matter the side-effects?
+See this differently: how to write simple, pure functions, and then have a magic way to elevate them so they can work on monadic values, no matter the effects?

-This is the first intuition: a Functor is a way to teletransport your pure functions in a monadic world, where some side-effects are in place.
+This is the first intuition: a Functor is a way to teletransport your pure functions in a monadic world, where some effects are in place.

 The function that takes: